Jimmy Wetch: Career

 In the 1994 Super Billiards Expo Players Championship in Valley Forge, Pennsylvania, he finished third, knocked out by the ultimate winner, dominant pro Mike Sigel with a score of 9 to 8.
 Later that year he took first place at the McDermott Masters and was ranked sixteenth in the world by the PBT and named their rookie of the year.
 In 1995 he won the Huebler Cup and in 1996 a tour stop at Great Gorge, New Jersey, as well as three second-place finishes at tour events, including a tense 8-6 loss in the finals of the 1996 PBT Riviera Eight-ball Championship at the hand of the Magician, Efren Reyes.
 His PBT rank increased that year to fifth.

 Despite his success on the pro tour, Wetch couldn't make enough money on tournament purses alone.
 He said in a 1999 interview: "Back in 1996, I thought this game was going somewhere.
 We were on TV, we were making pretty good money.
 I was proud to be a pool player back then ... [but now] I'm just going to put more effort and time into my room....
 The bottom line is, you gotta make money to survive.
 I don't want to be another statistic."
-Today Wetch lives in Eagan, Minnesota, not far from his pool room.
+Today Wetch lives in Eagan, Minnesota, not far from his pool room at Jimmy's Pro Billiards.

 Wetch remains an active player at professional pool events but has not broken into the top ten since his high finish in 1996.
 In 2006 he was selected as one of 150 players to compete on the International Pool Tour.
 He finished 77th in the rankings, earning a total of $15,000 in prize funds.
 Wetch is currently sponsored by Schön cues.